ReconCycle/reconcycle.github.io/docs/user_guide/installation.md

 ## Overview of Docker images

 The ReconCycle workcell components are implemented within a set of Docker images containing key components, which facilitates quick setup & deployment.
 The [reconcycle dockers](http://github.com/ReconCycle/reconcycle_dockers) repository contains the information required to build Docker images (using Dockerfiles), and run/instantiate them to create Docker containers (using Compose files).
-We can divide the

 A brief description of Docker images and their functionality: